optimisthub/moka-woocommerce/readme.md

 - This is a WooCommerce module developed by Optimist Hub team.
 - After the integration you will be able to use pay with Moka POS automatically.
-- You can easily integrate Moka POS WooCommerce module into your e-commerce website and start receiving payment seamlessly and securely.
+- You can easily integrate Moka United POS WooCommerce module into your e-commerce website and start receiving payment seamlessly and securely.
 - With the open source code, you can make easily make new developments on your website.
-- Moka POS WooCommerce module supports SEO tools and is 100% compatible with Google.
+- Moka United POS WooCommerce module supports SEO tools and is 100% compatible with Google.
 - You can test your website in Sandbox, one of the best test environments.
-- Moka PAY WooCommerce module allows you to sell with installments on your website.
+- Moka United PAY WooCommerce module allows you to sell with installments on your website.
-- Moka PAY WooCommerce module is 100% compatible with WooCommerce and Wordpress systems.
+- Moka United PAY WooCommerce module is 100% compatible with WooCommerce and Wordpress systems.
 - After the integration you can offer manually created orders and payment support to your customers.

 ## Requirements & Release Notes

-Moka Pos, Moka Pay plugin;
+Moka United Pos, Moka United Pay plugin;

 - Minimum PHP 7.4+ requirement is required.
 - PHP cURL extension is required.